bdcashdev/BigdataCash/CONTRIBUTING.md

 ### Rewards

-All contributors can receive rewards for helping to improve our code, just make your commit and we will contact you soon.
+All contributors can receive rewards for helping to improve our code, just make your commit and we will contact you soon, payment in BDCASH.